thlorenz/npmatchub/README.md

 ```
 /**
- * Attempts to find repo urls for the given npm packages for which it is missing.
+ * Attempts to find repo information for the given npm packages for which a gitub url is missing.
  *
  * @name repos
  * @function